PerceptronV/scierra/README.md

    Refer to: [Anatomy of a C++ Program in Scierra](#Anatomy-of-a-C-Program-in-Scierra).

-* `<glob>`: Forcefully specifies that the block of code that you type belongs to the 'globals' part of the program.
+* `<glob>`: Forcefully specifies that the block of code that you type belongs to the 'globals' section of the program.

    Refer to: [Anatomy of a C++ Program in Scierra](#Anatomy-of-a-C-Program-in-Scierra).

-* `<main>`: Forcefully specifies that the block of code that you type belongs to the 'mains' part of the program.
+* `<main>`: Forcefully specifies that the block of code that you type belongs to the `main` function in the program.

    Refer to: [Anatomy of a C++ Program in Scierra](#Anatomy-of-a-C-Program-in-Scierra).